Elinor Florence, Author

 (Photo Credit: Pembroke Sunderland Trust/Boxbrownie3)

-A French patrol with a Saint Bernard make their way through a beautiful snowy valley in France, in February 1940.
-No doubt a St. Bernard was a handy thing to have along on a winter expedition.
+A French patrol with a Saint Bernard dog makes their way through a beautiful snowy valley in France, in February 1940.
+No doubt a St. Bernard was a handy thing to have along on a winter expedition, one of the more useful wartime animals.

 (Photo Credit: Topical Press Agency/Getty Images)

 American pilot Robert W. Biesecker and his crew posed on October 18, 1943 with not one, but TWO mascots.
 The pilot is holding a dog named Scrappy, and the guy on his left is holding a monkey named Joe!
 We may have heard about Squadron Dogs, but Squadron Monkeys?
+These were unusual wartime animals.

 (Photo Credit: M. McNeill/Hulton Archive/Getty Images)